-Sending flowers to the funeral home after a person dies is customary in American culture.
-These floral arrangements surround the casket during a funeral as a way to show support and love for the deceased.
-Close friends, family members and anyone in attendance at the funeral can read the messages accompanying the flowers, so take time to choose the right words.
+Sending a sympathy message for flowers with a floral arrangement to the funeral home after a person dies is customary in American culture.
+These arrangements surround the casket during a funeral as a way to show support and love for the deceased.
+Reading funeral flower message examples can help you find the right words for your arrangement.

-There are no words to make a death feel less painful, but these short phrases show your sympathy during a difficult time.
+There are no words to make a death feel less painful, but these short funeral flower messages show your sympathy during a difficult time.
 Choose an option most suited to your relationship with the deceased and it will be well received.

 - My deepest sympathies to all friends and family as we gather to honor (name of deceased).